byrd-laif/soilMakers/soulFood/followTheFood.md

 **Intelligence is not to see that nature is alive, its to recognize when its seen.
 The felt experience of being in organism; standing as a mirror before nature as its object. *Woman is natures destination; being endowed within by the spirit of selfless service, as such She can speak for Mother Earth.* Being subject of this land means caring for its next generations use.**

-**This will document the alchemical journey of *Soul Food,* from its soil source, cultivation, harvest, preservation/preparation to culinary delight, and its multi dimensional re-Cultivated return to source, soil.**
+**The alchemical journey of *Soul Food,* from its soil source, cultivation, harvest, preservation/preparation to culinary delight, and its multi dimensional re-Cultivated return to source, soil.**

 ![Soul Food](./soilToSoulFoodImages/soulFood01.jpg)